-Happy Canada Day ♡ Kevin and I reached a new achievement this week: we ate only home-cooked meals for all seven days!
-Fingers crossed we can keep it up.
+Happy Canada Day ♡ Kevin and I reached a new achievement this week: for all 7 days we ate only home-cooked meals!!
+Fingers crossed we keep it up.

 ★ My weekly Food Diaries are a way of tracking what I cook, buy, and eat every day.
 They provide insight into my eating preferences, allow me to analyze patterns in my spending, and help improve my cooking.
 And I always share my recipes! ★

 Spam and Sausage Pizza

 I made another pizza using another ball of the same dough from two weeks ago, the one Kevin said was his favourite to date.
 I put roughly the same toppings on this one: spam, cheese sausage, and mozzarella.
 To my surprise, he hated this pizza.
 The crust was the problem; he said it “tasted weird.”
 After watching him struggle through a few slices, I told him just to scrape the toppings off and leave the crust.
 No idea what changed between this one and the last.
 I had a little bit of the crust, and both of them taste the same to me.

 The only difference was this crust was still too soft in the middle when I initially took it out of the oven (I forgot to account for the fact that I was baking this from the fridge whereas the other one was already at room temp).
 But even after baking for an extra ten minutes to stiffen it up, it was still no good.
 According to the bf, it was the taste of the dough, not the texture, that was most off-putting.
 It’s frustrating, to be honest, especially because I have like five more balls of this dough in the freezer.